 In order to learn from teacher and peers at preschool, the child has to allow those people in his space.
 If a child turns away when someone approaches him, it is unlikely that he will be able to learn from that person.
 Being willing to engage with others is a major pre-requisite skill to learning in a peer-based environment.
 When a child can learn to tolerate parallel play with peers, she becomes more receptive to potentially imitating them and engaging them.

-If a child does not have these skills, taking them out of preschool to give them 1:1 ABA is actually teaching them more skills than being in the school.
+If a child does not have these skills, taking them out of preschool to give them 1:1 ABA is actually teaching them more school readiness skills than being in the school.
 The goal of any ABA program should be to fade ourselves out of it as quickly as possible.
 We want to use intense 1:1 instruction to teach these pre-requisite skills so that we can put them back into an environment where they have the skills to learn.
-If a child has these skills, then learning in s small group might be ideal (possibly with an ABA therapist).
+If a child has these skills, then learning in a small group might be ideal (possibly with an ABA therapist).
 The goal of early intervention is to close the gap before it gets bigger with age.
 Although the deficits may not be so noticeable now, we don’t want to wait until they are!